dndx/xiamiurl/README.md

 It can runs on SAE(Sina App Engine) without any change, if you would like to run it on other platform, modification will not be difficult.

+Feel free to distribute this code under [The MIT License (MIT) License](http://opensource.org/licenses/mit-license.php).

+This code includes [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) from Leonard Richardson, BeautifulSoup is also distributed under The MIT License.

 Supported Link Type
 ========
 http://www.xiami.com/song/1769831786